jrothrock/stock-analysis-v2/README.md

 ## Why v2?

 I made a v1 a [while ago](https://github.com/jrothrock/stock-analysis-app) that sort of like this.
 However, the code is/was pretty bad, and so hopefully this time around it'll be a lot better.
 Also, I'm going to be testing some new libraries that I haven't used in the past.
 These include React, D3, Capistrano, and hopefully I can get some machine learning integrated into this eventually.

+## For building
+When it comes to deploying, the webpack npm file in node_modules/.bin has to be have the top line changed to where node is sourced.
+This can best be found by doing `which node`

+## License
+    These notes are released under MIT.